philip-andreadis/Machine-Learning-Rug/README.md

 <h1 id="machinelearning_rug">MachineLearning_RUG</h1>
 Authors:

 Christodoulos Hadjichristodoulou

 Chrysoula Maria Nampouri

 Marios Souroulla
+Filippos Andreadis

 <h2 id="environment-setup">Environment setup</h2>
 <hr>
 <p>The python version this code was tested on is python 3.10, although it should work for earlier versions as well.
 To create the environment execute the following commands in succession:</p>